atomicobject/fire_poll/README.md

 Description
 ===========
-`FirePoll.poll` is possibly the most brain-dead way of knowing when something is ready.
-That said, it's also the smallest and simplest I've encountered.
+`FirePoll.poll` is a brain-dead way of knowing when something is ready.

 Usage
 =====
 Pass a block to `FirePoll.poll`.
-Return `true` when whatever you need is ready.
+Return `true` when your need is met.
 Return `false` when it isn't. `poll` will raise an exception after too many failed attempts.

 The `poll` method takes two optional parameters: a specific message to raise on failure and the number of seconds to wait.
 By default, `poll` will try for two seconds. `poll` runs every tenth of a second.
     FirePoll.poll { false } # raises an error after two seconds